14 August 2024 / The ASSM Team

 The AS1851 fire safety standards represent a significant effort to enhance fire safety in NSW and ensure buildings meet modern protection requirements.
 We understand the impact this will have on our clients and ensure each strata scheme meets all regulatory requirements, from consulting with FRNSW to implementing routine maintenance protocols.
 We keep you informed at every stage, offering clear updates and guidance.

-At ASSM, we have over 35 years of experience in strata management for residential, community, commercial, and industrial properties and understand the importance of compliance and safety.
+At ASSM, we have over 40 years of experience in strata management for residential, community, commercial and industrial properties.
+If you need assistance with rubbish management in strata living, our experienced team can provide guidance.

 Additionally, we offer developer assistance for registration preparation, along with comprehensive strata reports and inspections.